sailfishos/docs.sailfishos.org/Develop/Collaborate/Contribution_Example/README.md

 11\) Reboot the device and open the browser to test that it still works.
 After this the development on the fork can start.
 First create a new branch for the changes `git checkout -b user_agent_fixes` and then the changes and debug statements can be added.
 Compile the package and deploy it to the device.
 Before using the modified browser, open up a terminal to see logging output from the journal with `devel-su journalctl -af | grep browser`.

 12\) After the issue is resolved and the fixes are committed locally, the commits need to be pushed to the personal fork.
-Next a pull request to the upstream repository is to be created.
+Next, a pull request to the upstream repository is to be created.
 This will look something like <https://github.com/sailfishos/embedlite-components/pull/14>

-13\) After the work is complete update the issue report with the findings, and a link to the pull request.
+13\) After the work is complete, update the issue report with the findings and add a link to the pull request.

 14\) After receiving review comments, the commit is to be updated with `git commit --amend <changed_file>`.
 Then force push the branch to the personal fork via `git push origin master:master --force`.
 Add a comment into the merge request about the updates.